kouloumos/review-club-summaries/README.md

 # bitcoin-core-review-club-summaries

-Summaries of what participants discussed during the weekly meetings of [Bitcoin Core PR Review Club](https://github.com/bitcoin-core-review-club)
+Summaries of what participants discussed during the weekly meetings of [Bitcoin Core PR Review Club](https://github.com/bitcoin-core-review-club).

+Summaries are complementary to the meeting notes.
+You should first read the notes [:eyes:](https://bitcoincore.reviews/meetings/).

 ## Summaries